ielab/searchrefiner/docs/api.md

-# CiteMed API
+# searchrefiner API

-CiteMed, once logged in, exposes the following application programming interfaces.
-These can be used to integrate or augment CiteMed into other tools.
+searchrefiner, once logged in, exposes the following application programming interfaces.
+These can be used to integrate or augment searchrefiner into other tools.

-For information on authenticating to CiteMed, see the article on [authentication](authentication.md).
+For information on authenticating to searchrefiner, see the article on [authentication](authentication.md).

 ## Authentication APIs